Partners

 The Executive Board identifies and pursues external funding opportunities, organises events eg. Smart Place Seminars and conferences, produces DIZ Matters, and evaluates the application locally of different digital approaches and technologies.

-The DIZ Advisory Board is comprised of partners from across our place committed to the aims and objectives of the partnership and looking to work collaboratively to meet the digital challenge.
+The DIZ Digital Innovation Forum meets every two months and is open to partners, colleagues and supportive organisations from across, and beyond, our place committed to the aims and objectives of the partnership and looking to work collaboratively to meet the digital challenge.

 Partners have asked that working digitally is not just about technology but also about adopting an agile approach to working.